SCROLL DOWN FOR OUR GUIDE

 There is not much to explain about the Grand Palace.
-It's fascinating and a must in Bangkok.
+It's fascinating piece of history in Bangkok.
 Yes it's full of tourist but believe us, your eyes will only focus on the countless sparkly temples.

-The story behind the Golden Buddha in Wat Traimit is fascinating.
+The story behind the Golden Buddha in Wat Traimit is amazing.
 3 meters and 5.5 tones of pure massive gold sitting peacefully in Bhumisparsha Mudra position.
 Originally from 13th century it was rediscovered by mistake in 1955, covered in concrete.
 That was the Thai trick to hide the sacred Buddha during the Burmese invasions.
 Pretty clever right?
-The 18 karat gold statue value is estimated to be 250 million dollars and really worthy the visit.
+The 18 karat gold statue value is estimated at 250 million dollars and really worthy the visit.

 PIP'S THAI HOUSE

-Balance is the key when your are traveling for long time.
+Balance is the key when your are traveling for a long time.
 After a couple of days in Bangkok take a break and head to the Thai House.
-Pip's husband will pick you up in Bangkok and take you to the house by boat through the delta.
+Pip's husband will pick you up and drive you by boat through the delta.
 It's a one and only experience if you love to cook like we do.
 Pip, the chef and house owner is a lovely, patient yet strict teacher.
 A curry from scratch, checked.
 Homemade Pad Thai, also here.
 It is the best way to experience Thai cuisine in a local kitchen.
 Learning about new ingredients and recipes is the ideal way to connect with this new culture.
 Don't miss the visit to the local market where you will find surprising items.

 The Float House Resort: Chic adventure

 In the middle of Kanchanaburi this tranquil oasis will refresh your mind.
 'Difficult to access luxury' equals no tourists in sight.
 We like that!
 The hotel has a clean design and its floating rooms are breathtaking.
-Just open the curtains to your private deck with hamaca included.
+Just open the curtains to your private deck with 'hamaca' included.
 Are you adventurous?
 Get your life vest on and jump into the Kwai River - but catch the exit on time !

 Zeavola Phi Phi Resort: Jungle Paradise

-Crystal water and green all around you, this beach hotel is an astonishing spot and believe us, they know the definition of room with a view.
-Those villas with private pool on top of the tropical jungle are unbelievable.
+Crystal water surrounded by green trees.
+This beach hotel is an astonishing spot and believe us, they know the definition of 'room with a view'.
+Those villas with private pool overlooking the tropical jungle are unbelievable.
 Don't forget it!
-You are in Thailand which means great massages.
-Spa heaven, this is your opportunity to get spoiled.
-Their kitchen enchanted us for having such a rich variety of dishes.
-Which is impressive to say the least. considering you are on an island far from mainland.
-From tropical local fruits to fresh tuna fish, this is a good place for foodies.
+You are in Thailand which means great massages and this is your opportunity to get spoiled.
+Their kitchen 'got us at hello' for having such a rich variety of dishes.
+Which is impressive to say the least. considering you are on an island very far from mainland.
+From tropical local fruits to fresh tuna fish, this is a place for foodies.
 If you want to take a snorkel tour around Maya Island trust only the hotel speedboat.
-Get there as early as posible to feel like Leo, alone in this paradise.
+Get there as early as posible and get your Leo Di Caprio moment in this paradise just for yourself.

 Photos by Diego Zuko | Text by Ceci Mendez